Westview Speech and Debate

-*New members pay a one-time fee of $125 before attending his or her first tournament.
+*New members pay a first-year fee of $125 before attending his or her first tournament.
 Fees may be paid on-line https://or-beaverton.intouchreceipting.com/ or with cash or check made out to Westview High School.
 Please see Westview's Bookkeeper, Mrs. Lenee Gower, to turn in cash or check payments.

 *$85 District yearly activity fee (covers coaching stipend)

-*$15 Yearly resources fee (covers multiple team operating expenses)
+*$15 Yearly resources fee (covers miscellaneous team operating expenses)

 *$25 National Speech and Debate Association student membership fee (one-time fee)

 *Each tournament costs additional money payable before the competition date.
 These fees are also turned in to Lenee Gower.
 BSD updated accounting software does now make it possible to deposit money on a student account similar to a lunch account.
-Fees have to be paid before each tournament (see Resources tab on WHS home page).
 The fee for each tournament varies dictated by the fee structure charged by the tournament, bussing, (and hotel for overnight tournaments).
 Local, one day tournaments can be as little as $10-$30; two-day tournaments can be around $35-$50, and two-day overnights can be around $100-$125.
-The National Championship is roughly $600-$700 with airfare, hotel, and event fees (food expense not included).
+The National Championship roughly ranges from $600-$1,000 with airfare, hotel, and event fees (food expense not included).